devildances/Airflow_in_nutshell/parallel_executor.md

-## 3. Scaling with the Celery Executor
+## III.
+Scaling with the Celery Executor

 The LocalExecutor is extremely powerful as we can start scaling Airflow and executing multiple tasks in parallel in very easy way.
 We just need to configure postgres and change the executor in the configuration file of Airflow with LocalExecutor and we are ready to execute as many tasks as the resources of our single machine allow us to do  but at some point we will be limited.
 If we have hundreds of tasks to execute, obviously a single machine won't be enough at some point and that's where we need to find another executor in order to scale as much as we need.
 There are 2 executors to do this, the first one is the **CeleryExecutor** and the second one is **KubernetesExecutor**.